Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

     (Later in your life you will have to deal with *complex* numbers, but now we restrict ourselves to the real world.)

-I will not show the general (more abstract) definition of vector spaces in mathematics, which can be found on [Wikipedia][vec_space] or in any textbook on linear algebra (I personally recommend Chapter 7 and 8 of *Mathematical Methods for Physics and Engineering* by Riley, Hobson and Bence).
+I will not show the general (more abstract) definition of vector spaces in mathematics, which can be found on [Wikipedia][vec_space] or in any textbook on linear algebra (I personally recommend Chapter 7 and 8 of *Mathematical Methods for Physics and Engineering* (3rd Edition) by Riley, Hobson and Bence).

 [vec_space]: https://en.wikipedia.org/wiki/Vector_space